Bad Contact Centre process – a story of how good people simply follow a bad process

 But the QA person in this story isn’t the villain

 But you’d be wrong in most cases.
-Because what happens is this.
+Because what happens in real life is this.

 Good people readily conform to and carry out bad processes.

-Even former Agents – who disliked everything we’ve just talked about – will readily jump in the saddle and carry on a legacy process that’s broken.
+Even former Agents – who disliked everything we just talked about – get promoted and readily jump in the saddle and carry on a legacy process that’s broken.
+One that they themselves didn’t like.

 The villain in this story is the bad Contact Centre process.
-In this case around side by side monitoring & coaching.
+Not the QA person.

-As a side observation to this story there’s an impact on ‘culture’ here too.
+As a side observation to this story there’s an impact on the culture in this Centre as well.

-It’s likely that this Philippines-based BPO has the word ‘respect’ in their core values and if not ‘respect’ then something similar and equally lofty sounding.
+It’s likely that this Centre has the word ‘respect’ in their core values or if not ‘respect’ then something similar and equally lofty sounding.

 Summoning people with hand gestures and scoring them when they’re trying to serve a Customer aren’t really brilliant examples of respect.